muzy/MicroMoody/README.md

 *   8: show temperature (blue ~ cold, red ~ warm)
        (buggy, only if compiled with -DTEMPERATURE)
 * 201: Set address to color bytes. payload high = red, payload low = green, i2c = blue.
-This will also set the operation mode to random fading
+This will also set the operation mode to random fading.
+       Note that for i2c, the most significant 7 bit are the address, while the least significant bit is ignored

 Mode and speed are saved and recalled after a power cycle.